How to Get the Most out of Your Workflow Integration

 Workflow Integration Examples

-We asked them whether our HRM software integrates seamlessly with our payroll app.
-Or whether our sales and marketing teams were aligned and connected?
+We asked them whether our HRM software integrates seamlessly with our payroll app or whether our sales and marketing teams are aligned and connected.

-• HR teams always have intricate workflows for employee onboarding.
-You can deliver a standard experience to all new employees by bringing workflow automation into these teams.
+• HR teams always have intricate workflows for employee onboarding to deliver a standard experience to all new employees.
 For instance, when a new employee is onboarded an automatic IT request is raised.

-• Sales teams will benefit from workflow integrations and automation for common sales tasks like quote creation, contract approvals, purchase orders, etc.
+• Sales teams will benefit from workflow integration and automation for common sales tasks like quote creation, contract approvals, purchase orders, etc.

-• Service teams aim to enhance the quality of service delivery to achieve a coherent customer experience.
+• Service teams can enhance the quality of service delivery to achieve a coherent customer experience.
 Integrating service workflows can reduce incidence resolution time and MTTR (mean time to repair), translating into a unified IT service environment.

 • Integrating CRM workflows such that sales and marketing teams are aligned can improve customer-centric metrics and the overall employee experience.
 For instance, ERPs can be integrated with CRMs to pass useful buying insights to the sales team.